kpaschen/corrjoin/README.md

 All the details are in the setup script in `setup/install-loadtestenv.sh`.
 You should probably take a look at the script before running it, since it wants a few parameters to be configured via environment variables.

+If you want more interesting data, there is a `stresstest` pod in the loadtest helm chart.
+This is not enabled by default.
+If you turn it on, it will run on the same node as the mattermost service (via pod affinity) and create some cpu load and i/o operations there.
+You can turn the stress up or down by modifying the parameters in the pod template.

 ## Getting value out of the data